 Samos Volunteers is an organization open to applicants who are capable of working hard within the ethos of a team, can cope with high-pressure situations, are available for a minimum of one month, and are over 19 years of age.
 Specialized sets of skills such as the ability to speak Greek, French, Arabic, Urdu or Farsi, to teach English or lead recreational activities are an asset.

-To apply, go to www.samosvolunteers.com.
-On the Samos Volunteers website you will also find
+To apply, go to the Samos Volunteers website.
+On the website you will also find

 extensive information about transport and accommodation.
 Being sensitive to the needs of